-- ensure protection for complainants and state the consequences for retribution and retaliation; - detail the procedure for a work refusal related to workplace violence; and - outline the contents of the Workplace Violence training plan.
+- state the consequences for committing acts of violence; outline the limits of confidentiality; - ensure protection for complainants and state the consequences for retribution and retaliation; - detail the procedure for a work refusal related to workplace violence; and - outline the contents of the Workplace Violence training plan.

 Workplace violence is unacceptable and will not be tolerated.
-When workplace violence has been determined to have occurred, the Township will take appropriate actions to prevent any recurrence and will take corrective action up to and including termination, if appropriate.
+When workplace violence has been determined to have occurred, the Township will take appropriate actions to prevent any recurrence and will take disciplinary action up to and including termination, if appropriate.